Algerian War order of battle: France: Air Force Riflemen

-The Air Force also deployed its own ground regiments of the Fusiliers de l'air, which used the traditional French half-brigades (démi-brigades) unit type.
+The Air Force also deployed its own ground regiments of the Fusiliers de l'air, which used the French demi-brigade unit type.
 They were formed between September 1955 and June 1956, relying heavily on officers and NCOs posted from the Army.
 These units were subordinated to the three GATACs.
 The infantry units of the Air Force were transferred to the Army by the end of 1957.